museumsvictoria/nodel-recipes/App Launcher/README.md

 ### Notes & Restrictions
 - applications launched by a nodehost when *installed as a service* will not be displayed
 - ensure *installed as user* instead
-- not suitable for OSX applications
+- not suitable for macOS applications
+- FUTURE UPDATE: support for macOS